Echecorneliusjr001/Customer-Call-List/README.md

 # Customer-Call-List
-An analysis of customers that needs to be contacted or not based on payment policies by the company..
+An analysis of customers that needs to be contacted or not based on payment policies by the company.